 Doorstops are simply heavy objects used to hold a door open.
 Until the late Renaissance, rocks or bricks were used for this purpose.
-By the late 1700s, however, many homes utilized round, decorative examples made of sand-cast brass, or other types of metal with flat, hollow backs, according to an Antique Trader cover feature by Melody Amsel-Arieli.
+By the late 1700s, however, many homes utilized round, decorative examples made of sand-cast brass, or other types of metal with flat, hollow backs, according to an "Antique Trader" cover feature by Melody Amsel-Arieli.

-Decorative doorstops weren’t widely used in American homes until after the Civil War, and most post-Civil War doorstops were small and lightweight.
+Decorative doorstops were not widely used in American homes until after the Civil War, and most post-Civil War doorstops were small and lightweight.
 Decorative iron doorstops came into their own in the United States in the 1920s, and they remained very popular through the early 1940s when heavy metal rationing began during World War II.
 They were purchased very inexpensively, sometimes with coordinating door knockers or bookends, in gift shops, and even through mail order catalogs.

 The most common way to collect these cast iron objects, however, is by theme.
-Entire collections can be built around cats and other animals, sports themes, Art Deco styles, and a host of others.
+Entire collections can be built around cats and other animals, sports themes, art deco styles, and a host of others.
 “Doorstops that feature outstanding sculptural quality, form, and character are the most desirable of all.
-If they also bear identifying stamps, signatures, copyrights, studio names or production numbers (which often appear on their backs), their value rises even further,” said Amsel-Arieli.
+If they also bear identifying stamps, signatures, copyrights, studio names, or production numbers (which often appear on their backs), their value rises even further,” said Amsel-Arieli.

 Be aware that most doorstops will fall short of “mint” condition.
 They were made to be used in homes, and the paint often chipped as a result.
 When they fell out of favor as decorative accessories, many were banished to barns and garages where they deteriorated even further.
 Some were repainted over time as well.

 Wear patterns can also be an indicator of age.
-Again, because these items were used for a particular purpose, they usually show wear on the bottom where they scooted along the floor or on the tops were they were handled repeatedly.
-Artificial aging can be added to new doorstops in terms of the way the paint looks, but again, they paint will rarely be in mint condition on an old example.
+Again, because these items were used for a particular purpose, they usually show wear on the bottom where they scooted along the floor or on the tops where they were handled repeatedly.
+Artificial aging can be added to new doorstops in terms of the way the paint looks, but again, the paint will rarely be in mint condition on an old example.